Localization

 Choosing an approach

-Currently categories, products and attributes can only be defined in one locale.
-Localization can be solved in different ways.
+Currently, categories, products, and attributes can only be defined in one locale.
+Localization can be addressed through different approaches:

 Throughout this chapter we will be using a fictional Tweakwise merchandise shop as an example.
 This fictional shop sells various products like Tweakwise-branded pillows, mugs and T-shirts.
-The shop is available in both Britain and the Netherlands and in both locales the same products are sold.
-That makes it a perfect match for the "single instance, multiple locales" approach.
+The shop is available in both Britain and the Netherlands, selling the same products in both locales, making it ideal for the "single instance, multiple locales" approach.

 Categories

-Because Tweakwise doesn't support having categories, products and attributes in different locales, we're going to utilize the category structure within your instance to support multiple locales regardless.
-To do this, we need to create a separate category for every locale.
+Since Tweakwise doesn't support categories, products, and attributes in different locales, we'll use the category structure to support multiple locales.
+This requires creating a separate category for each locale.

 LocaleIdentifier code